BBGONE/jRIApp/README.md

 <li>And the code does not know (agnostic) about the structure of HTML page.</li>
 <li>The framework uses HTML5 features implemented in most of the browsers (<i>starting from IE9</i>) and does not need Polyfills
 and the code is not overengineered.</li>
+<li>Besides relational databases it can also be used to work with NOSQL because it can work with complex properties of unlimited depth.
+<i>(the properties can be complex objects which can also contain complex properties)</i></li>
 <li>Classes for using the data service can be used without using the whole framework.
 They can be used in React, Angular.js and
 any other framework no different as when using them with this framework.
 They are 158 kb.(minified)</li>
 </ul>